EyasuTeshome/shifttracker/interview-prep/resubmit-behavioral-videos-after-receiving-feedback.md

 1. Copy the link to the re-recording of your new behavioral videos.

 ### Submit your project

+**Remember that this project must be “approved” before you submit it as complete.**

-Read [this FAQ](https://microverse.zendesk.com/hc/en-us/articles/360061344234) for a reminder on how to submit your project.
+*Read [this FAQ](https://microverse.zendesk.com/hc/en-us/articles/360061344234) for a reminder on how to submit your project. *

 Now go to your Student Dashboard and submit your project.